 Vision tests such as photoscreenings are conducted on your child as a method of diagnosing amblyopia.
 These tests consist of cameras and flashes and are designed to look for focusing problems that could indicate the child is not seeing properly.

 Once diagnosed, lazy eye in kids can be treated in several ways.
-The least invasive way to treat amblyopia is through patch therapy or with the use of eyedrop medications.
+An eye doctor’s first step is usually to treat any vision problems with glasses or contact lenses.

-In severe cases, surgery would need to be performed.
-And as pediatric ophthalmologists, we have had to perform numerous surgeries.
+In severe cases, surgery would need to be performed to remove cataracts or correct muscle imbalances.
+As pediatric ophthalmologists, we have had to perform numerous surgeries.
 While this path may seem scary to many parents and their children, the joy we see after the recovery makes it all worthwhile.

 Catch the Signs Early to Prevent Further Damage

 Lazy eye in kids progresses into worse problems with vision.
-If your child is having difficulty concentrating, trouble in school, or has visual signs indicating amblyopia, contact us today.
-Dr. Zenia P. Aguilera has 25 years of experience providing patients with everything from routine eye care to major surgery.
+If your child is having difficulty concentrating, trouble in school, or has visual signs indicating amblyopia, contact us online or call us at (305) 456-7035.
+Our pediatric ophthalmologist, Dr. Zenia P. Aguilera, has 25 years of experience providing patients with everything from routine eye care to major surgery.